learn-co-students/module-1-code-challenge-round-1-nyc01-seng-ft--object-relations-code-challenge---articles-1598966195/README.md

 #### Article

 - `Article#author`
-  - Returns the author for that given article
+  - Returns the author for that given article ** done
 - `Article#magazine`
-  - Returns the magazine for that given article
+  - Returns the magazine for that given article ** done

 #### Author

 - `Author#articles`
-  - Returns an array of Article instances the author has written
+  - Returns an array of Article instances the author has written ** done
 - `Author#magazines`
-  - Returns a **unique** array of Magazine instances for which the author has contributed to
+  - Returns a **unique** array of Magazine instances for which the author has contributed to ** done

 #### Magazine

 - `Magazine#contributors`
-  - Returns an array of Author instances who have written for this magazine
+  - Returns an array of Author instances who have written for this magazine  ** done

 ### Associations and Aggregate Methods